-Arizona child custody laws have adopted UCCA i.e. Uniform Child Custody Act.
-The laws allow option of joint custody to parents and guardians; and it also allow visitation rights to grandparents.
+Arizona child custody laws have adopted UCCA, i.e., Uniform Child Custody Act.
+The laws allow the option of joint custody to parents and guardians, and it also allows visitation rights to grandparents.

 Types of Custody:

-Child custody laws in Arizona are designed on the basis of two types of child custody:
+Child custody laws in Arizona are designed based on two types of child custody:

 - Legal custody